Skip to content

 return False

-# Update profile with new information
+# Update profile with current status

 profile.last_heartbeat = datetime.now().isoformat()